-A \$150 deposit is required for Event/Party reservations, returnable after rented
+A \$150 deposit is required for Event/Party reservations, returnable after rented space is inspected by staff and deemed reasonably clean and damage free.

 Rental checks are to be received one week prior to venue, checks/money orders are to be made out to Town of New Paltz.